 What isn’t reviewed in home inspections?

+“Many inspectors exclude certain systems or items (irrigation systems, audio systems, misting systems, etc.) around the house because they are not included in a typical state-sanctioned home inspection,” O’Neall said.
+Home inspections don’t cover every inch of your property.
 And remember, an inspector can only report on what they see — so if there’s an issue inside a wall, for example, they might not be able to tell.
 Plus, locked doors, excessive clutter, and unsafe conditions within the home can limit their ability to examine a dwelling thoroughly.

 How do I choose a home inspector?

+Your real estate agent can likely recommend a home inspector, but you may also want to ask friends and family for referrals.
+If you can’t get a personal recommendation, search for a nearby professional online.
 ASHI is an excellent place to start when finding an inspector online.
 ASHI maintains a list of member inspectors, some of whom are certified by the organization.
-Enter the property’s address and sift through the results to find a qualified inspector near you.
-Once you have a shortlist of names, research each inspector thoroughly.
+Once you have a shortlist of inspectors near you, research each one thoroughly.
 Qualified inspectors should be bonded, insured, and licensed to perform the service in your state.
 Interview each potential inspector about their process and what’s included in their standard inspection.
 You can also ask for a sample inspection report to know what to expect.

 How much does a home inspection cost?